Take a ‘Day Drinking With Seth Meyers’–Inspired Bar Crawl Through NYC

 0 Bond Street, New York City

-Seen in “Seth and Lorde Go Day Drinking”
+Seen in: “Seth and Lorde Go Day Drinking”

 YouTube player

-Seth’s first post-COVID drinking fest was a special occasion, so he made sure to do it with a special guest (New Zealand singer-songwriter Lorde) at a special place (Zero Bond).
-We saved this spot for last because actually getting in is going to be the real challenge: the NoHo hotspot is a members-only club that maintains a strict anonymity policy in terms of its members.
+We saved this spot for last because actually getting in is going to be the real challenge: the NoHo hotspot is a members-only club that maintains a strict anonymity policy.
 But everyone from Elon Musk to Kim Kardashian has been spotted there, so you do the math.
-(And we mean that: though the actual admission fee depends on a few things—most importantly, your age—you can expect to drop a cool $1,000 to $5,000 just to join plus another $2,000 to $4,000 per year to maintain that status.
+(And we mean that: though the actual admission fee depends on a few things—most importantly, your age—you can expect to drop a cool $1,000 to $5,000 just to join, plus another $2,000 to $4,000 per year to maintain that status.)
+As far as what you’ll find inside: we’ll look forward to you telling us!

 Your email address will not be published.
 Required fields are marked *